Horror fiction

 Horror is a genre of speculative fiction that is intended to disturb, frighten, or scare an audience.
 Horror is often divided into the sub-genres of psychological horror and supernatural horror.
 Literary historian J. A. Cuddon, in 1984, defined the horror story as "a piece of fiction in prose of variable length ... which shocks, or even frightens the reader, or perhaps induces a feeling of repulsion or loathing".
 Horror intends to create an eerie and frightening atmosphere for the reader.
-Often the central menace of a work of horror fiction can be interpreted as a metaphor for larger fears of a society.
+The threats present in horror fiction often reflect broader cultural anxieties.